-Why is important to choose the right fit?
+Why is important to choose the right fit for your boxing gloves ?

 Choosing the right boxing gloves can feel overwhelming as a beginner.
 With different weights, sizes, and purposes, it’s easy to pick poorly.
 This guide will help you understand glove ounces, fit, and age-appropriate sizes, so you get gloves that protect you, improve performance, and match your training goals.